Composite SLO essentials

 Nobl9 composite SLOs employ the composite design pattern and use a tree structure to represent the part-whole hierarchy.

-This implies specific ways to approach to the access control, modification, understanding component impact on the entire composite, and the other Nobl9 features.
+This implies specific ways to approach access control, modification, understanding component impact on the entire composite, and the other Nobl9 features.
 This article describes notable traits and limitations of composite, as well as their interactions with other Nobl9 features and answers potential questions about the related dependencies.

 RBACβ